marcw/silence/README.md

 * *Silence* uses a sqlite database to save channels and episodes informations.
 * The sqlite database is stored in the `private` directory.
 * Doctrine tools to manage the database are available at `./vendor/bin/doctrine`
-* A sets of commands help you manage channels and episode
+* A sets of commands help you manage channels and episodes

 ## License